 ▪ Pupil exclusions; please see the school’s behaviour and exclusion policy.

 ▪ Anonymous complaints – please refer to the whistle-blowing policy.

 ▪ Subject Access Requests and Freedom of Information Requests – please see the school’s data protection and freedom of information policy

 Where the complaint concerns a third party used by the school; the school will pass the details to them to answer directly.

 The majority of concerns can be dealt with without resorting to the formal complaints procedure.
-Where you have a concern about any aspect of the school or your child’s education or wellbeing, please raise this with Mark Hazzard (Headteacher) via the telephone, email or in person.
-Ideally, he will be able to address your concerns on the spot, or can arrange a meeting with you to discuss the issue.
+Where you have a concern about any aspect of the school or your child’s education or wellbeing, please raise this with Alison Pass (Headteacher) via the telephone, email or in person.
+Ideally, she will be able to address your concerns on the spot, or can arrange a meeting with you to discuss the issue.